PANAM — accessible tools for digital art pedagogy

 The conductor screen, with countdown and active players

-The original development was made with Max (quite a challenge!), then ported to a reactive web app.
+The original development was made with Max, then later reworked to a reactive web app.

 Le phonétogramme — an interactive installation for voice analysis

-Le phonétogramme consists in a graph showing the pitch versus the loudness of a voice.
+Le phonétogramme is an interactive audio-visual booth created and developed for the “Cité des Sciences” museeum in Paris.
+It consists in a graph showing the pitch versus the loudness of a voice.
 It shows various characteristics of one’s voice, including the ambitus, the change of amplitude at vocal register shifts, and possible voice disorders.

 The installation involved a multitouch screen to control the multilingual app for the Cité des Sciences audience.
 A distance sensor was also used to ensure the distance between the user and the microphone was correct.
 All the graphics and sound interaction design was made with Cycling’74 Max.